Jubilee (character): After Generation X

 After Generation X disbands, Jubilee moves to Los Angeles with her former teammate Skin to pursue an acting career.
 She is cast in nothing but stereotypical Asian roles, and after her agent tries to seduce her, she hits him with a powerful energy blast.

-Around the same time, Jubilee is offered a position on Banshee's militaristic X-Corps team, alongside former teammates Husk and M. The three young women hesitantly join Banshee in order to keep an eye on him.
+Around the same time, Jubilee is offered a position on Banshee's militaristic X-Corps team, alongside former teammates Husk and M. The three young women hesitantly join Banshee to keep an eye on him.
 During her run with the X-Corps, Jubilee holds off an uprising in Paris by blinding hostile enemies.
 Jubilee and Husk, with the help of Stacy X, also manage to take down the Blob and rescue Banshee from Mystique.

 After her time in the X-Corps, Jubilee returns to Los Angeles with Skin, but the two (along with Magma and other mutants) are kidnapped and crucified on the front lawn of the X-Mansion by the Church of Humanity.
-Jubilee, Magma, and the others recover from the attack thanks to Angel's healing blood, but Skin is not so fortunate.
+Jubilee, Magma, and the others recover from the attack thanks to Angel's healing blood, but Skin is unable to be healed and dies.
 Jubilee becomes depressed due to the loss of her friend, and reunites with Husk.
 The two, along with Angel, attend Skin's funeral.
-Since the gravekeeper would not allow a mutant to be buried in his cemetery, he has Skin cremated and hands Jubilee the ashes.
+Since the gravekeeper would not allow a mutant to be buried in his cemetery, he has Skin cremated and gives Jubilee his ashes.
 Afterward, Jubilee goes on a few missions with Nightcrawler and Havok's Uncanny X-Men team, but is taken off the active roster when Cyclops decides she needs a mental break.

 While inactive, Jubilee is contacted by a long lost relative, her aunt Hope.
 Hope decides to adopt Jubilee and take her into her home in Los Angeles, which gives Jubilee a much-needed break from X-Mansion life.
 Jubilee attends Payton Noble High School and becomes a peer advisor.
 She gets into a few fights at school, and is reprimanded because of her power display.
 She also befriends a mutant named Shane Shooter, and helps him take down a gang leader.
 Unfortunately for Jubilee, her aunt is caught in a crime ring, as she was an assassin.
 While Wolverine is visiting Jubilee, the two of them – along with Hope (and her butler Brad) – get into a battle with Hope's former boss.
 Hope is caught in a violent explosion and seemingly dies (she is later revealed to have been thrown afar by the explosion, revealing her cybernetic nature), causing a distraught Jubilee to move back to the X-Mansion with Wolverine, where she is seen celebrating Christmas.